How to kill weeds

 If you have weeds that are proving resilient, returning regularly or are difficult to remove, you may want to use a weed killer.
 Make sure that you choose an appropriate weed killer for the best results.
 There are a few different types to look for, let's explore the options.

 - Systemic weed killer

-Systemic weed killers, such as glyphosate, are absorbed by the foliage of the weed and carried down to the roots.
+Systemic weed killers are absorbed by the foliage of the weed and carried down to the roots.
 As they're non-residual, you can use them to clear an area ready for planting.

 But be patient - they can take up to two weeks to work.
 Make sure you apply them carefully, as they're non-selective and will kill any plant they touch.

 Generally used on lawns, selective weed killers target specific plants while leaving others unharmed.

 Ideal for clearing weeds in paths and patios, these leave a non-permanent residue in the soil to prevent any re-growth.
 They're non-selective, so make sure you use them carefully.

 These only kill the part of the plant that's above ground.
 While they offer fast-acting results, they don't affect the root and so the weed is still likely to return.

 Because of this, we recommend opting for a more long-term solution such as a systemic or residual weed killer.